 Once journalists have had a chance to review the release, reach out to them to ask for feedback on what you provided them and see if there is anything missing that would help complete their article.

-Helping journalists can help your short term goal of getting coverage for your products but it can also help you in the long term.
+Helping journalists can help your short-term goal of getting coverage for your products but it can also help you in the long term.
 By establishing good relations with journalists, you are more likely to get future coverage.

 Press Loft is a PR platform specialising in the home, gift and lifestyle sectors that helps thousands of brands to get their products into the press.
 Our PR tools allow companies to easily secure press coverage & quality backlinks for SEO by connecting with our extensive network of +18,000 journalists, bloggers and influencers.

-Did you know that we offer a FREE trial* of our PR tools for gifts and interiors brands?
+Did you know that we offer a FREE trial* of our PR tools for gifts and interior brands?
 Click here to start your free trial and join over 1000 brands already using Press Loft for their business.

 *Trial offer available for new members only